Published: May 2025

 - Tick size constraints impact investors ability to modify positions; a penny spread can sometimes be a prohibitive cost

-Low handles are desirable for retail investors, but not
+- Low handles are desirable for retail investors, but not institutions

 - Low tick sizes on crypto exchanges actually provide the opportunity to reconcile these demands